 Official Website: www.saylor.org

 What: 501(c)(3) nonprofit organization that offers free and open online courses to anyone.

 Who accepts the credit?
-Saylor has a direct partnership with 23 partner colleges that have formal credit arrangements.
+Saylor has a direct partnership with 21 partner colleges that have formal credit arrangements.
 Not all of their partners accept all of their courses for credit.
 Furthermore, the course equivalency list may be one or more semesters old.

 How it works: You pay NOTHING to take these courses.
 They are completely free to start and stop on demand.
 Textbook passages are accessible through links in the class, so the program is completely free.
 There is no graded homework, no attendance verification, and no teacher.
 It is self-directed learning.
 The quizzes, exams, homework, and midterm exams are all open book.
 You can take some or all of the units, and you are free to jump around.

 When ready, you have the option to take a proctored final exam via webcam on your home computer or in person if you can find a local proctor (librarians often do this).
 If you do not wish to pursue college credit, you simply stop the class at that time.
 Parents can award high school credit, but since Saylor doesn’t verify completion, the parent would need to make their own determination.
 Since you technically don’t have to complete the class; you can go straight to the final exam.
 As such, the exam alone determines whether or not you earn college credit in the course.